lino-framework/book/docs/specs/dumps.rst

 Note that our demo data contains an ambigous time stamp.
 When somebody living in Brussels tells you "it was at on 2017-10-29 at 01:16:06", then you don't know whether they mean summer or winter time.
-Because their clock showed that time exactly twice during that night.
+Because their clock showed that particular time twice during that night.
 Every year on the last Sunday of October, all clocks in Europe are turned back at 2am by one hour to 1am again.
 The timestamp "2017-10-29 01:16:06" is ambigous.
 Thanks to Ilian Iliev for publishing his blog post `Django, pytz, NonExistentTimeError and AmbiguousTimeError
 <http://www.ilian.io/django-pytz-nonexistenttimeerror-and-ambiguoustimeerror/>`__.

-We run :manage:`dum2py` to create a dump:
+Now we run :manage:`dum2py` to create a dump:

 >>> shell("python manage_a.py dump2py tmp/a --overwrite")
 ... #doctest: +ELLIPSIS